-If a native animal has been involved in a motor vehicle accident or appears to be sick or injured in some other way we may be able to assist by transporting the animal to the vet or by humanely euthanasing it.
-You can contact Council’s Ranger on (02) 6817 8800 or the NSW Police Assistance line on 131 444.
+If a native animal has been involved in a motor vehicle accident or appears to be sick or injured in some other way, we may be able to assist by transporting the animal to the vet or by humanely euthanising it.
+You can contact Council’s Ranger on 6817 8800, or the NSW Police Assistance line on 131 444.

 If a native animal is not injured but requires relocation, please call WIRES on 1300 094737 or visit their website.
 WIRES have expert native animal handlers and equipment for capturing and removing wildlife.

-Between the months of August and October, pairs of magpies will be raising their young and they get very territorial and protective over their young.
+Between the months of August and October, pairs of magpies will be raising their young and they get very territorial and protective.
 Magpies protect their nest by swooping any person or animal they think poses a threat.
-Magpies are a protected species in NSW so rather than relocate or destroy the birds, we recommend reducing your chances of being swooped by taking the following precautions:
+Magpies are a protected species in NSW so rather than relocate or harming the birds, we recommend reducing your chances of being swooped by taking the following precautions:

 - Do not deliberately provoke or harass the birds as this make them more aggressive